-If this vessel will spend most of its time in the water, painting the bottom hull is a good way to slow the formation of hull blisters and to keep bottom growth (fouling) under control.
-If you trailer the boat to and from the water, you might want to forgo the painting.
+If your boat will spend most of its time in the water, painting the bottom of your boat's hull is a good way to slow the formation of hull blisters and to keep bottom growth (fouling) under control.
+If you will be trailering the boat to and from the water, you might want to forgo the painting.